joelhawksley/identity/components-2020/outline.md

 STRUCTURE

-Problem statement
-    actionview precompiler gem from jhawthorn
-    render full path linter rule

 Our solution
-    gem
-    OS contributions
-    struggles - losing confidence regularly
-    regular pairing
-    What we do is the best:
-    Easier to make fast
-    Better than partials and helpers
     superset of the rails view layer
-    Works exactly as you’d expect it to peformance
-        Requests per second
-        It works for us
     rails patches
         In June, we landed a patch in Rails that added support for `render_in` Support from Rafael
-    gem
-        In August, we published version one of the `actionview-component` gem, extracting the library from `github/github` Since then, we've shipped X releases
-            With a large majority of contributions coming from the Rails community Blown away by support
-            contirbutors slide
-        My first open source project
-        We've added a bunch of features
-            Generators - kasper
-            Previews - juan manuel ramllo
     Migration path
         “If it could be a partial, it could be a good component” View models